kasarama/Visma.Timelogger.Server/README.md

 User input is validated with FluentValidation, and sanitized with System.Web.HttpUtility.HtmlEncode method.

 Based on the presented User Stories, at least two subdomains can be distinguished: Project Management and Invoice Management.
 That leads to the choice of microservice architecture for the project.
-It is scalable and independently deployable each service  has its source code repository.
+It is scalable and independently deployable as each service  has its source code repository.
 Each element can be extended or replaced without affecting other services.
 Also, failures in one microservice do not necessarily affect the entire system.
-Microservices can use an event-driven architecture, enabling asynchronous communication and decoupling between services but data consistency becomes challenging.
+Microservices can use an event-driven architecture, enabling asynchronous communication and decoupling between services.
+However, data consistency becomes challenging.

 ## Development